Group-Equivariant Diffusion Models for Lattice Field Theory

-In this section we present an analytical derivation of the exact ${\rm U(1)}$ force.
-For further reading and comparison of results, we direct readers to section 8.3 of Ref.~\cite{gattringerQuantumChromodynamicsLattice2010}, where the ${\rm SU}(3)$ force is similarly computed for use in the HMC algorithm.
+In this section we present an analytical derivation of the exact ${\rm U(1)}$ score function, i.e. the force.
+For further reading and comparison of results, we direct readers to section 8.2.3 of ref.~\cite{Gattringer:2010zz}, where the ${\rm SU}(3)$ force is similarly computed for use in the HMC algorithm.

-In the numerical experiments presented in Sec. \ref{sec:u1_2d_application}, the relevant data are the link angles $\theta_\mu(x)$ corresponding to the gauge field configurations.
-As explicated in Appendix \ref{apx:formulation_u1_gauge_theory}, the ${\rm U}(1)$ gauge action in the angular representation takes the form

-To compute the score function, we must differetiate with respect to a fixed angle configuration in some direction $\alpha \in \{1, ..., N_d\}$ at some lattice site $y \in \mathbb{L}$.
-Using the chain rule, we have:
+In the numerical experiments presented in section~\ref{sec:u1_2d_application}, the relevant data are the link angles $\theta_\mu(x)$ corresponding to the gauge field configurations.
+To compute the force, we must differentiate eq.~\eqref{eq:u1_gauge_action} with respect to a fixed angle configuration $\theta_\alpha(y)$ for some arbitrary direction $\alpha$ and some lattice site $y$.
+The chain rule gives